Outer Temple Chambers - True Picture

 OTC is a leading, global civil and commercial chambers with a forward-thinking approach to business development and client care.
 We are involved in some of the most cutting-edge litigation and advisory work undertaken by the Bar.
 In London, we are located directly opposite the Royal Courts of Justice and we have barristers and staff based in our office in Dubai, as well as representatives around the world including Australia, the Far East, US and the Caribbean.

-We have been ranked in 9 practice areas by Chambers & Partners and in 25 practice areas by The Legal 500.
+We are recognised as a leading set in 9 practice areas and 77 of our members are recognised as leading juniors or silks in Chambers & Partners and Legal 500.
 We offer a structured, well-supported, challenging and broad pupillage experience.

 Main areas of work